eddyydde/wikitablestosql/README.md

 # WikitablesToSQL

-WikitablesToSQL extracts the raw wikitables from the multistream database dump of the English Wikipedia and processes them into a sqlite3 database.
+WikitablesToSQL extracts and parses the raw wikitables from the multistream database dump of the English Wikipedia and processes them into a sqlite3 database.

 ## Requirements